-RUE method is somewhat similar to a traditional usability evaluation, but the focus is somewhat narrower and the time cost is lower than a traditional usability evaluation.
+RUE method is somewhat similar to a traditional usability evaluation, but the focus is narrowed to specific functions or aspects of the design and the time cost is lower than a traditional usability evaluation.
 Below is a step by step process for how to complete a RUE.

 Procedure